Sairyss/domain-driven-hexagon/README.md

 ```

 Now only either `Email`, or `Phone`, or both must be provided.
 If nothing is provided IDE will show a type error right away.
 This is a business rule validation used at **compile time**.

+This approach can be used to make business logic safer and get an error as fast as possible (at compile time).

 ### At runtime